Planning to do the Ng Tung Chai Waterfall hike? Excellent.

 It wasn’t really surprising though, considering how gorgeous the waterfall was and how there was a perfect pool for swimming.
 There were a few visitors already soaking in the pool.
 A group of hikers was sitting on some of the rocks and one hiker made a remark of how beautiful this waterfall was after a heavy rainstorm.
 We didn’t doubt him.

-We have swum in this waterfall on one occasion, but given how crowded it was, we decided to press on.
+We swam in this waterfall on one occasion, but given how crowded it was, we decided to press on.

 The hike from the second waterfall to the third waterfall was more challenging.
 Not only was the distance longer, but it often involved big steps that tested our flexibility.
 Cell service was absolutely non-existent out here, and if it were for the eager weekend hikers, we would’ve felt like we were in the jungle alone.